 -heavier weight runners

 A more heavily cushioned shoe like the Brooks Adrenaline or something more streamlined such as the Altra Escalante have a seemingly small, yet significant weight difference.
 As a runner, you need to determine your needs in order to choose the best option for your training.
 Lighter isn’t always necessarily better.
 Many runners will actually own both a set of lighter shoes and another pair of heavier shoes depending on the type of running they’re doing.
+Heavier is often great to train in as it provides more cushioning for all of those miles, springing for the lighter shoe on speedwork days and for races makes the most sense to keep it as light as possible.

 The Advantages of Heavier Weight Running Shoes